To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Right now I am at home,” Andrianirina told Reuters by telephone.

 He accused 35-year-old Rajoelina of behaving like a dictator and cracking down on the opposition after the former DJ tore up a series of internationally brokered power-sharing deals.

 The president looks determined to forge ahead with his own plans for elections without the backing of regional neighbours.

 His administration alleged that Andrianirina, named one of two co-presidents in a now seemingly obsolete accord, was involved in a July 2009 bomb plot.
-At the time, Rajoelina called the failed attack an act of terrorism.

 Late on Monday, Justice Minister Christine Razanamahasoa told state TV an arrest warrant was issued for Andrianirina.

 “He did not react to a summons and so now we will go to the next level,” Razanamahasoa said.

 Two people died planting one of the homemade bombs and another 20 crude, unexploded devices were found across the capital.
 Five close associates of Ravalomanana were arrested but later released, although Andrianirina was not among them.